arbor-sim/arbor/doc/fileformat/cable_cell.rst

 The entire cable-cell can then be constructed given the 3 previously described component expressions.

-.. label:: (cable-cell morph:morphology dec:decorations dict:label-dict)
+.. label:: (cable-cell morph:morphology dec:decor dict:label-dict)

    The arguments of the cable-cell can be in any order, as long as all 3 components are listed.
    For example: